 Rich Zahradnik is the Shamus Award-winning author of the critically acclaimed Coleridge Taylor Mystery series (Lights Out Summer, A Black Sail, Drop Dead Punk, Last Words).

 Lights Out Summer won the 2018 Shamus Award for Best Paperback Private Eye Novel.
 The first three books in the series were shortlisted or won awards in the three major competitions for books from independent presses.
 A Black Sail was named best mystery in the 2017 Next Generation Indie Book Awards and a finalist in the 2016 Foreword Reviews Book of the Year Awards.
 Drop Dead Punk collected the gold medal for mystery ebook in the 2016 Independent Publisher Book Awards, while Last Words won the bronze medal for mystery/thriller ebook in the 2015 IPPYs and honorable mention for a mystery in the Foreword Reviews competition.

 “Taylor, who lives for the big story, makes an appealingly single-minded hero,” Publishers Weekly wrote of Drop Dead Punk.

-Zahradnik was a journalist for 30-plus years, working as a reporter and editor in all major news media, including online, newspaper, broadcast, magazine and wire services.
-He held editorial positions at CNN, Bloomberg News, Fox Business Network, AOL and The Hollywood Reporter, often writing news stories and analysis about the journalism business, broadcasting, film production, publishing and the online industry.
+Zahradnik was a journalist for 27 years, working as a reporter and editor in several different media, including online, newspaper, broadcast, magazine and wire services.
+He held editorial positions at CNN, Bloomberg News, AOL and The Hollywood Reporter.

 Zahradnik was born in Poughkeepsie, New York, and received his B.A. in journalism and political science from George Washington University.
 He lives with his wife Sheri and son Patrick in Pelham, New York, where he writes fiction and teaches kids around the New York area how to produce news stories and publish newspapers.
 He is providing guidance to the Pelham Examiner, the first community newspaper owned and operated by student shareholders.